aiven/devportal/docs/products/mysql/concepts/mysql-memory-usage.rst

 **MySQL memory utilization can appear high, even if the service is relatively idle.**

 :doc:`All services are subject to operating overhead </docs/platform/concepts/service-memory-limits>`, but some services, including MySQL, pre-allocate memory.
-This can lead to a false impression that the service is misbehaving, when it is otherwise operating under normal conditions.
+This can lead to a false impression that the service is misbehaving, when it is actually operating under normal conditions.

 The InnoDB buffer pool